CHENG CHOW portrait

 Methodologically, Cheng employs mixed methods, causal inference, and policy analysis, complemented by data science tools and critical theoretical frameworks.
 He has conducted research in both local and global contexts, including community-based studies in the U.S. and longitudinal and ethnographic fieldwork in Southeast Asia.
 His work has appeared in Health Policy, Social Science & Medicine, and the Journal of Ethnic and Migration Studies, and has earned honors such as the APPAM Equity & Inclusion Student Fellowship and the W. Parker Frisbie Best Publication Award.

-He is currently a doctoral student at the Steve Hicks School of Social Work, a graduate trainee at the Population Research Center, and a graduate affiliate with the Rapoport Center for Human Rights and Justice.
-He is also completing graduate portfolio programs in Asian American Studies.
+He is currently a doctoral student at the School of Social Work, a graduate trainee at the Population Research Center, and a graduate affiliate with the Rapoport Center for Human Rights and Justice.
+He is also completing graduate portfolio programs in Asian American Studies and Ethical AI.

 News and updates